gorbounoff/maui-stocks-mini/readme.md

 #### Populate the Chart with Data

-Let's create a view model for this page and populate it with data.
-The code below defines the **HistoricalDataViewModel** class that exposes the following properties:
+We’ll need to create a view model for this page and populate it with data.
+The code below defines the **HistoricalDataViewModel** class and exposes the following properties:

 * **StockPrices**&mdash;daily open-close-high-low stock prices.
 * **RangeStart** and **RangeEnd**&mdash;specify the visible date range in the chart.
 The chart displays data for the last 60 days.
-A user can scroll the chart to see the rest of the available historical prices.
+Users can scroll the chart to explore all historical price data.

 ```cs
 using System;